Howell E. Jackson: Service in state government

 Jackson practiced law in Jackson until 1880.
 In 1875, however, he was appointed a judge of the temporary Court of Arbitration for Western Tennessee, which heard cases stemming from the large backlog created by the Civil War.
 When that court was dissolved, Jackson sought the Democratic nomination for a seat on the Tennessee Supreme Court, running against incumbent Thomas J. Freeman.
 At the convention, Jackson lost by a single vote; he refused the entreaties of his supporters to challenge the result.
 Jackson then became involved in what was then Tennessee's key political dispute: whether to pay back the state debt.
 Republicans generally supported its repayment, while Democrats were split between a state-credit faction, which was supportive of fulfilling the state's financial obligations and a low-tax faction, which favored repudiating the debt.
 Jackson, who viewed repudiation to be immoral, was firmly on the state-credit side of this debate.
 After giving a speech on the debt, he was urged to run for a seat in the Tennessee House of Representatives.
-Jackson reluctantly agreed, and he was elected in 1880 after a contentious campaign.
+Jackson reluctantly agreed, and he was elected in 1880 to represent Madison County following a contentious campaign.
+After the legislature's session began in January 1881, he was appointed by Speaker Henry B. Ramsey to the finance, ways and means; judiciary; penitentiary; public grounds and buildings; incorporations; and privileges and elections committees.
 He was given the chairmanship of the committee on public grounds and buildings, but his prompt elevation to the U.S. Senate prevented him from making any substantial impact in that position.

-The legislature's session began in January 1881; the most urgent task before it was the election of a U.S. Senator.
+The most urgent task before the legislature during Jackson's tenure was the election of a U.S. Senator.
 Incumbent Senator James E. Bailey's state-credit policies alienated the low-tax faction of the Democratic caucus, but Republican candidate Horace Maynard also failed to garner majority support.
 Jackson, who was considered capable of obtaining bipartisan support, refused to enter the race because he favored Bailey.
 A week of balloting failed to break the gridlock.
 Bailey then withdrew from consideration and urged Jackson to enter the race in his stead.
 On the thirtieth ballot, Republican R. R. Butler announced his support for Jackson, saying he had given up any hope that a Republican would be chosen.
 The Speaker of the House, a Maynard loyalist, followed suit, arguing that Jackson was the best choice among the Democrats.
-A number of Democrat legislators, many of whom were afraid that a Republican could be elected if they did not unite behind a candidate, backed Jackson as well.
+A number of Democratic legislators, many of whom were afraid that a Republican could be elected if they did not unite behind a candidate, backed Jackson as well.
 Convinced by Butler, other Republicans did the same, and Jackson was elected, receiving sixty-eight votes of the ninety-eight cast.
+He telegraphed his resignation from the state house, effective immediately, to Governor Alvin Hawkins on February 9, 1881.
+After a special election, he was succeeded later in the month by Hugh C. Anderson, who represented the district composed of Haywood, Hardeman, and Madison counties in the previous legislative session.